-I have been using the range of 1DFR fishing rods exclusively since they were released into the Australian market towards the end of 2018.
-These fishing rods released by Savage Gear is part of their Salt series of products and would fit within the mid-market sector and cover a whole range of fishing needs.
-This may include the offshore rods for targeting snapper and gummy sharks, the shorespin for targeting pelagic species in the surf such as salmon or inshore for targeting smaller estuary species.
-I have probably used these range of fishing rods more than anyone in Australia and can say they look great, handle well and are sold for an affordable price point.
+Welcome to the Savage Gear 1DFR fishing rod series review.
+I have been using the range of 1DFR fishing rods exclusively since their release into the Australian market.
+These fishing rods released by Savage Gear is part of their new Savage Salt series of products.
+The range of rods fit within the mid-market sector and cover a whole range of fishing needs.
+This includes the offshore rods for targeting snapper and gummy sharks.
+Shore spin offshore rods for targeting pelagic species in the surf such as salmon.
+Followed by the inshore rods for targeting smaller estuary species.
+It’s very likely that I have used these range of fishing rods more than anyone in Australia.
+Therefore I can say with confidence and experience that they look great, handle well and are sold for an affordable price point.
 These lightweight rods specifically designed for fishing with lures and soft plastics.

 You can see them first hand in action on the following videos

 - 20 Squid in 30 minutes using 1DFR inshore rods